-In 2022 routine fish sampling on the upper Smith River between Philpott and Martinsville dams 2,217 trout were collected.
-No brook trout were collected in 2022 collections.
-Rainbow trout were numerous with 237 individuals sampled and brown trout were very abundant with 1,980 individuals collected in three sampling events.
-In the river, brook and rainbow trout are stocked, and brown trout are naturally reproducing.
+In 2023 routine fish sampling on the upper Smith River between Philpott and Martinsville dams 3,118 fish comprising 11 different species were collected, (see chart below).
+Approximated 78% of all fish collected were trout.
+A total of 2,429 trout were collected (5 brook trout, 328 rainbow trout & 2,096 brown trout), in three sampling events.
+Brook and rainbow trout are stocked annually, and brown trout are naturally reproducing.

-Brown trout comprised 89% of trout species collected with sizes of brown trout collected ranging from 3-26 inches.
-Brown trout 6 inches or smaller were considered juvenile or young and 129 were collected in the samples.
-Additionally, 1,851 adult brown trout (> 6") were collected from the sample with an average size of 9 inches.
+Brown trout comprised 86% of trout species collected with sizes of brown trout collected ranging from 3-22 inches.
+Brown trout 6 inches or smaller were considered juvenile or young and 204 were collected in the samples.
+Additionally, 1,892 adult brown trout (> 6") were collected from the sample with an average size of 9 inches.
 Anglers fishing this section of the Smith River can expect to catch brown trout in the 7-14-inch range.
-The following chart shows the number of brown trout collected by inch group in 2022.
+The following chart shows the number of brown trout collected by inch group in 2023.
 There are excellent numbers of "Quality" sized (9-12 inch) brown trout for anglers to catch.

-Comparing the 2022 brown trout collections to those over the past several years reveals an increase in the numbers of trout collected within 10-24-inch protective slot limit as seen in the following charts.
-In 2022 samples, 39% of the brown trout collected were greater than 10 inches and within the protective 10-24-inch slot limit.
-However, just a few years previous less than 25% of the brown trout collected were greater than 10 inches.
-Changes in the discharge volume and duration of water released from Philpott Reservoir over the past 5 years have positively changed the aquatic environment resulting in increased growth and overall size of brown trout collected.
+Comparing the 2023 brown trout collections to those since 2009 shows an increase in the percentage of trout collected within 10-24-inch protective slot limit as seen in the following charts.
+In 2023 samples, 32% of the brown trout collected were greater than 10 inches and within the protective 10-24-inch slot limit.
+However, prior to 2016 and previous, less than 25% of the brown trout collected were greater than 10 inches.
+Changes in the discharge volume and duration of water released from Philpott Reservoir over the past years have positively changed the aquatic environment resulting in increased growth and overall size of brown trout collected.
 Additionally, changes in sampling methods and technology have allowed DWR biologists to sample longer reaches of the river in areas that were previously inaccessible.
-Anglers reported that 2022 was a good fishing year on the Smith River and for 2023 that good fishing should continue.
+Anglers reported that 2023 was a good fishing year on the Smith River and for 2024 that good fishing should continue.